Sign up to reveal

 There are far fewer built-in gas ovens on the market than electric models, but you can still find good ones.
 Gas ovens can be cheaper to buy and run, too.
 So if you've got gas installed, and don't want the hassle and expense of going electric, don't despair.

 Pros: Gas is the cheapest fuel to cook with, so you’ll definitely save money if you cook this way.
-But the savings aren’t massive – there’s around a £25 annual difference between the cheapest-to-run gas oven and an average electric oven.
+But the savings aren’t massive – based on the ovens we've tested, average annual running costs are over £40 more for single electric ovens and £25 more for double electric ovens, when compared to gas.

 Cons: Gas built-in ovens aren’t as effective as electric models at spreading heat evenly around the oven.